drocks1234/EgiArcade/README.md

 For any other information, feel free to reach out to us via our GitHub profiles or the email provided in the GitHub repository (Email coming soon!).

 Thank you for your interest in EgiArcarde.
 Happy gaming!

-## 🌟 What's new in v2.7.0?

-- Introducing improved features for the Painting Game: Import images, adjust their opacity, and move them around the canvas to incorporate them into your masterpiece.
-- Revamped user interface with a modern and stylish design
-- Improved animations for a smoother and more engaging gameplay

 ## 🎮 Getting Started